 Unexpected good things came after my organizing session too.
 I hooked up a printer I’ve had in my garage for over a year.
 I'm thrilled that I can both scan and print without issue because my last printer was nothing more than an ink guzzling menace.

 Getting started was the hardest part.
-Once I got going it became easier because I got a wind of motivation by seeing how a little focused effort goes along way.
+Once I got going on my garage makeover it became easier because I got a wind of motivation by seeing how a little focused effort goes along way.
 Thinking about the thousand steps to get where I was going was nothing short of terrifying.
 Taking the first step was easier than I thought.